 The Christian Fellowship Club gathers weekly and participates and plans other events on and off campus.

 This organization is dedicated to engaging and involving students of different races and ethnicities in campus and community issues.

 We are committed to uniting different cultures and races on campus and voicing every student’s ideas and thoughts.
 This organization is also dedicated to stimulating knowledge and interest of campus issues and to promoting debates, talks, fundraiser ideas, volunteering, activities, and other events at the university.
 Please contact Al Thiel for more information.

-The Gay/Straight Alliance (GSA) is dedicated to bringing awareness to the Pitt-Greensburg community regarding sexuality and acceptance.
+The Student Alliance Project is dedicated to bringing awareness to the Pitt-Greensburg community regarding sexuality and acceptance.
 We plan to sponsor regular events, discussions, retreats and community service opportunities.

 Middle Eastern Club

 The Middle Eastern Club is one which aspires to give people a view of the wonderful culture the Middle East has to provide.
 The purpose of the club is to promote diversity and show others the richness of the Middle Eastern culture.
 Please contact Al Thiel for more information.